Niloykrdey/Covid19/README.md

 # Covid19
-Analysing the Outbreak of COVID 19 using Machine Learning
+Analysing the Outbreak of COVID 19 using Machine Learning.